vanlellan/nameTartan/README.md

     - the first name specifies the value (V)
 - the size of each block of color is determined from the last name letters, x2 (a=2, b=4, etc)
 - the two shorter names are repeated to match the length of the longest name

+## To Do
+[ ] graphical user interface
+    [ ] three text inputs, and an image display above [ ] toggle radio buttons for assigning H, S, V, and count to first, middle, and last names in any combination [ ] button to write out image to file